bufbuild/protobuf-es/packages/protobuf-conformance/README.md

 # Conformance tests

-This package implements a testee for the Protocol buffers [conformance test suite](https://github.com/protocolbuffers/protobuf/tree/main/conformance) to ensure completeness and correctness of the implementation.
+This package implements a testee for the Protocol Buffers [conformance test suite](https://github.com/protocolbuffers/protobuf/tree/main/conformance) to ensure completeness and correctness of the implementation.